LazyyVenom/Actual_Useful_Assistant/README.md

 ## Core Features

-> Each feature is grouped by category and includes a brief rationale in brackets.

 ### 1. Task & Time Management
 - **Task Management**
   - Create, categorize, prioritize, and track tasks (to centralize to-dos and improve focus).